Asymptotically Optimal Fixed-Budget Best Arm Identification with Variance-Dependent Bounds: Experiments

-From Figure~\ref{fig:synthetic_results} and Appendix~\ref{appdx:add_res}, we can observe that the RS-AIPW performs well when $K=2$.
-When $K\geq 3$, although the RS-AIPW tends to outperform the Uniform, other strategies also perform well.
-We conjecture that the RS-AIPW exhibits superiority against other methods when $K$ is small (mismatching term in the upper bound), the gap between the best and suboptimal arms is small, and the variances significantly vary across arms.
-As the superiority depends on the situation, we recommend a practitioner to use the RS-AIPW with several strategies in a hybrid way.
+From Figure~\ref{fig:synthetic_results} and Appendix~\ref{appdx:add_res}, we can observe that our proposed strategies perform well when $K=2$.
+When there exists a contextual information, our methods tends to show better performances than the others.
+Although our strategies show preferable performances in many settings, other strategies also perform well.
+We conjecture that our strategies exhibit superiority against other methods when $K$ is small (mismatching term in the upper bound), the gap between the best and suboptimal arms is small, and the variances significantly vary across arms.
+As the superiority depends on the situation, we recommend a practitioner to use several strategies in a hybrid way.